 Navigating ageism and changing socioeconomic status’ impact on quality of life.

 At some point, we map out a plan for our lives.
-It might be a vague concept or a set of specific goals, but either way, we generally hope for a life that makes us happy, allows us to control how we work and live, and lets us feel successful.
+It might be a vague concept or a set of specific goals, but either way, we generally hope for a life that makes us happy, allows us to control how we work and live, and that we achieve reasonable socioeconomic status that lets us feel successful.